 Dogs are loyal, faithful pets for millions of American families but even a friendly dog can bite under some circumstances.
 Monmouth County dog bite lawyers at Fox & Melofchik, L.L.C. have experience litigating personal injury claims on behalf of those who have been bitten by a dog.
 We will fight tirelessly to ensure that a dog owner is held responsible for the damage – physical and emotional – caused by their pet.

-Contact us online or call (732) 493-9400 to schedule a free consultation at our Ocean Township personal injury law firm, where we proudly serve clients in Monmouth County, Middlesex County, Ocean County, Mercer County and the towns of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar, Sea Girt and Neptune.
+Contact us online or call (732) 493-9400 to schedule a free consultation at our Eatontown personal injury law firm, where we proudly serve clients in Monmouth County, Middlesex County, Ocean County, Mercer County and the towns of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Belmar, Sea Girt and Neptune.